John Curtin: Legacy

 In a combined survey of political scientists and historians of all Australian prime ministers, Curtin was ranked number one in both 2010 and 2020 surveys.

 Jack Beadly said of Curtin that "he was one of the greatest of wartime statesmen, and the preservation of Australia from invasion will be his immemorial monument".
 Curtin is credited with leading the Labor Party to its best federal election success in history, with a record 55.1 percent of the primary half-senate vote, winning all seats, and a two-party-preferred lower house estimate of 58.2 percent at the 1943 election, winning two-thirds of seats.

 One legacy of Curtin was the significant expansion of social services under his leadership.
 In 1942, uniform taxation was imposed on the various states, which enabled the Curtin government to set up a far-reaching, federally administered range of social services.
 These included a widows' pension (1942), maternity benefits for Indigenous Australians (1942), funeral benefits (1943), a second form of maternity benefit (1943), a wife's allowance (1943), additional allowances for the children of pensioners (1943), unemployment, sickness and Special Benefits (1945), and pharmaceutical benefits (1945).
 Substantial improvements to pensions were made, with invalidity and old-age pensions increased, the qualifying period of residence for age pensions halved, and the means test liberalised.
-Other social security benefits were significantly increased, while child endowment was liberalised, a scheme of vocational training for invalid pensioners was set up, and pensions extended to cover Aborigines.
+Other social security benefits were significantly increased, while child endowment was liberalised, a scheme of vocational training for invalid pensioners was set up, and pensions extended to cover Aboriginal Peoples.
 The expansion of social security under John Curtin was of such significance that, as summed up by one historian: "Australia entered World War II with only a fragmentary welfare provision: by the end of the war it had constructed a 'welfare state'."